susansilver/math-communications/README.md

 A friend asked me if mathematics communication existed.
 My reaction was vicereal.
 Tense and on the defensive, I realized that I was over reacting.
 So I calmed down before responding.
 I replied with a few Tweets highlighting some of my favorite mathematical storytellers.

 In my response, there was no way to mention everything out there.
-I complied this list as a way to give credit to everyone.
+I compiled this list as a way to give credit to everyone.
 Resources that I've collected from over a decade of unabashedly revelng in my love mathematics.
 To my surpise the list begun to grow to more than 100 links!

 I have since realized that this no longer just a list.
 It is a passion project.
 If you have any reccomendations, [send them my way](mailto:hello+git@susansilver.net).